GabiTulba/TJCTF2018-Write-ups/Caesar's Complication/Caesar's Complication.md

 Even if the idea of this challenge was pretty straight forward, it was still very frustrating.<br>
 <br>
 ## Understanding the challenge:
-First of all, it was clear from the challenge's name that the encryption was a **Caesar Cipher** with some arbitrary shift key, and also the statement explicitly said that the ciphertext was a **wordsearch**, so to search for the flag we just needed some code to check for the string that starts with`tjctf{` and ends with `}` in all 8 directions for every possible key.<br>
+First of all, it was clear from the challenge's name that the encryption was a [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) with some arbitrary shift key, and also the statement explicitly said that the ciphertext was a [Word Search](https://en.wikipedia.org/wiki/Word_search) table, so to search for the flag we just needed some code to check for the string that starts with`tjctf{` and ends with `}` in all 8 directions for every possible key.<br>
 <br>

 ## The code: